tbela99/template/README.md

 * begin - (*string*, optional) opening token delimiter, default to *{*.
 * end - (*string*, optional) closing token delimiter, default to *}*.
 * debug - (*boolean*, optional) log messages in the console if there are token with no match.
+* escape - (*boolean*, optional) escape string by default, by default single and double quotes are not escaped
+* quote - (*boolean*, optional) if escape is true then escape single and double quotes
 * parse - (*function*, optional) function called when an unknown tag is found. you can use this to handle your custom tag

 ##### Options:parse Arguments